fpriotto/leak-det-gan/README.md

 # Leak Detection with WGAN-GP and ViT

-Source code for the dissertation *"Generative Models Applied to Acoustic Emission for Leak Detection and Localization in Pipelines"*.

 A WGAN-GP dual-critic model generates synthetic acoustic emission signals.
 The signals (real and synthetic) are converted to log-spectrograms and evaluated under AWGN noise at multiple SNRs using a cascade ViT classifier and CNN baselines.

 ## Pipeline